 When a living kidney donor and recipient are incompatible or mismatched with each other, it may be possible for them to be matched with another donor and recipient pair in the same situation and for the donor kidneys to be exchanged or swapped between the pairs.
 This means that each recipient receives a kidney from someone unknown, and the donors, likewise, donate to a recipient who is not known to them.
 When two pairs are involved like this, it is called a paired donation, and with more than two pairs it is called pooled donation.
 The benefit of this type of donation is that each recipient receives a living donor transplant that they would not otherwise have had.

-From January 2012, altruistic donors in the UK will be able choose to donate into the paired/pooled scheme instead of directly to the national transplant waiting list, creating “altruistic donor chains”.
+From January 2012, altruistic donors in the UK have been able choose to donate into the paired/pooled scheme instead of directly to the national transplant waiting list, creating “altruistic donor chains”.
 The donated kidney will be matched to a recipient in the paired/pooled scheme and, in turn, the donor registered with that recipient donates to another recipient, and so on.
 The chain ends when the last donor donates to a recipient on the national transplant waiting list.
 The minimum number of transplantations achieved from a single altruistic donation is two.

-Every altruistic donor will be asked whether they are willing to donate into the paired/pooled scheme to create a chain, but they can opt out if they wish and instead donate directly to the national transplant waiting list.
+Every altruistic donor is asked whether they are willing to donate into the paired/pooled scheme to create a chain, but they can opt out if they wish and instead donate directly to the national transplant waiting list.